 - My Account

 *Frederick Douglass was born on this date in 1817.
-He was a Black abolitionist, orator, and writer who escaped slavery and urged other Blacks to do likewise before and during the American Civil War.
+He was a Black abolitionist, orator, and writer.

 After returning to the United States in 1847, Douglass became the leader of the Underground Railroad in Rochester, New York.
 There he established the abolitionist newspaper North Star.
-During the presidential election of 1860 Douglass campaigned for Abraham Lincoln.
-Following the outbreak of the American Civil War, he helped raise two regiments of Black soldiers.
-After the war, Douglass fought for enactment of the 13th, 14th, and 15th Amendments to the Constitution of the United States.
+During the presidential election of 1860, Douglass campaigned for Abraham Lincoln.
+Following the American Civil War, he helped raise two regiments of Black soldiers.
+After the war, Douglass fought the enacting of the 13th, 14th, and 15th Amendments to the Constitution of the United States.

 2,000 years of extraordinary achievement